Mindset

 2. Physical and Mental Exhaustion Has Peaked

 Sleep deprivation, overwork, chronic stress.
 Accumulated fatigue degrades emotional control, triggering tears at minor stimuli.
 Tears are the body's warning: "I'm at my limit."
-(Books on mental health can also be helpful)
+Books on mental health can also be helpful

 3. It May Be Early Depression

 Unexplained tears, mornings being hardest, inability to enjoy former pleasures.
 If these persist beyond 2 weeks, depression is possible.
 If tears won't stop, see a psychiatrist.
 Tears aren't shameful; they're your mind asking for help.
-(Books on mental care offer concrete coping methods)
+Books on mental care offer concrete coping methods)

 Summary

 Tears signal emotional suppression, exhaustion limits, or depression onset.
 Don't shame your tears; listen to their message.
+Tears aren't the enemy; they're your mind's ally for signaling its limits.

 Related articles